hartman-jiang-classification-project/telco-classification-project/README.md

 ## Goals
 1. Answer the research question: Why are our customers churning?
 2. Create a model to predict churn for each customer.
-3. Create a summary [presentation](https://docs.google.com/presentation/d/1-Ee424EWIg4FIBagdSOR4be6lDmm89bcHkUcgSyEFwk/edit?usp=sharing) describing the drivers of churn and t.
+3. Create a summary [presentation](https://docs.google.com/presentation/d/1-Ee424EWIg4FIBagdSOR4be6lDmm89bcHkUcgSyEFwk/edit?usp=sharing) describing the drivers of churn and how our model our model works.

 ## Instructions for Cloning
 - All files necessary for the replication of the analysis in master_project_pipeline.ipynb are contained within this repository.